 Aspect Ratio

 The native aspect ratio for the latest GoPro image sensor is 8:7, while older models have a 4:3 sensor.
-Choosing the native aspect ratio makes use of the full sensor information, whereas using a non-native ratio results in cropping at the top and bottom of the sensor.
+Choosing the native aspect ratio makes use of the full sensor information.
+It allows you to export the video vertically or horizontally later on for different social media platform.
+Using a non-native ratio results in cropping at the top and bottom of the sensor so it results in a smaller FOV if you have export it in a different aspect ratio later on.
 When using Hyperview and Superview, the image is dynamically stretched from 8:7 or 4:3 to 16:9.

 If you plan to use Reelsteady, it’s best to select 8:7 or 4:3, as the software will export a 16:9 clip for platforms like YouTube.
 When using the built-in Hypersmooth stabilization, choose 16:9.